Why Decentralized Apps Are Needed and How They Work

 Using a smart contract, you can, for example, issue a utility token.
 In Ethereum alone, according to the ERC-20 standard, developers have created 267,000 token contracts.
 However, a dApp is more than just another new token.
 It runs on a blockchain and smart contracts — a programming code that sets the conditions for the execution of various operations.
 Unlike a smart contract, a dApp is a ready-made software product or service with a user interface and useful features.

-There are already several thousand decentralized applications: online games (including gambling), P2P exchanges, investment projects with different risk levels, etc. There is even a separate B2B segment.
+There are already several thousand decentralized apps: online games (including gambling), P2P exchanges, investment projects with different risk levels, etc. There is even a separate B2B segment.
 An example of such an application is ChainLink, which allows you to process and analyse a lot of data from various sources using specialised smart contracts.

 Blockchain platforms with smart contracts